mako-taco/Command/README.md

 Command
 =======
-A functional Undo / Redo library for JavaScript
+A functional Undo / Redo library for JavaScript.
+Command creates a variable on window called `Command` which you use to perform your actions.

 Performing Actions
 -----